-During the academic year 2021- 2022 we established a pastoral support room.
 This is another agreed area for children to take some time and for restorative conversations, support work to take place.

-We aim to have one staff member per day on pastoral duties supporting children who are in dysregulated states.
-Some of their time-in may be spent with the pastoral worker going through the restore, repair, redraw process with the goal for them to support the child to return to class in a regulated state.
-There is always close liaison between the pastoral team and a child's class team.
+Our pastoral manager is available to support children who are in dysregulated states.
+Some of their time-in may be spent with the pastoral manager going through the restore, repair, redraw process with the goal for them to support the child to return to class in a regulated state.